zarroboogs/p5-ct/README.md

 Contains various game stats that didn't fit in any other category: Money, Romance, Batting, Training, Fishing and Palace stats.

+You can also edit time related values:

+* To repeat a day's first timeslot, during an event, set `Day Timeslot` to `3`.
+* To repeat a day's second timeslot, during an event, set `Day Timeslot` to `5`.

+Editing the day count itself, `Day #`, is highly discouraged.

 ### Trophy Counters

 Various trophy counters that track when a trophy is unlocked.